echeran/smile-of-murugan/webbook/chapter02.md

 complete, a whole man, a perfect, noble man".

-Actually the medieval glossators and scholiasts called consistently the most ancient poetry of the Tamils *cāṉṟōr ceyyuḷ!* "poetry of the noble ones".
+Actually the medieval glossators and scholiasts called consistently the most ancient poetry of the Tamils *cāṉṟōr ceyyuḷ* "poetry of the noble ones".
 K. Kailasapathy adds the following very true statement about this term: "It is perhaps no great exaggeration to say that no other expression sums up the totality of the nature of the earliest Tamil poetry as does *cāṉṟōr ceyyuḷ* 'poetry of the noble ones".
-The TL iii 1397 gives the following meanings of *cāṉṟōr*: “the warrior, the great, the learned, the noble”, and “the poets of the *Caṅkam* period”.
+The *TL* iii 1397 gives the following meanings of *cāṉṟōr*: “the warrior, the great, the learned, the noble”, and “the poets of the *Caṅkam* period”.
 In a book of essays, *Aňciṟaittumpi*, on pp. 49-64, M. S. Venkataswamy discussed this word and its